AndreiPashkin/python-tempo/README.rst

             ('AND', [1, 5, 'day', 'week'], [10, 19, 'hour', 'day']),
             ('AND', [5, 6, 'day', 'week'], [10, 16, 'hour', 'day'])))

-It means "from monday to thursday between 10am and 7pm and in friday between 10am and 4pm".
+It means "from Monday to Thursday between 10am and 7pm and in Friday between 10am and 4pm".

 Informal definition
 -------------------